 — Decisions should be made on the basis of what is expected to be gained by a CD circulation (e.g. further understanding of an issue) compared to possible increases in costs and time (additional drafting and meetings).

-— The proposal to skip the CD stage should be made by the Working Group Convenor/Project Leader following a consultation with the WG experts to prove consensus.
+— The proposal to skip the CD stage should be made by the Working Group Convenor/Project Leader following a consultation with the WG Experts to prove consensus.

 — The final decision should then be taken by the committee by consensus through a 4 week Committee Internal Ballot or at a meeting (for a definition of consensus, see clause 2.5.6).